UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw2-opsem-writeup.md

  7. Function < is primitive.
 When evaluating (< n 10), what rule of the operational semantics is used at the root of the derivation?

-Choices for questions 6 and 7:
+Choices for Questions 6 and 7:

   a.
 ApplyLessThanEqTrue
   b.
 ApplyLessThanEqFalse